-The North Dakota State University (NDSU) Departments of Computer Science and Industrial, Manufacturing Engineering and North Carolina A&T State University department of Industrial and Systems Engineering are pleased to offer a special research experience for undergraduate students in big data analytics and machine learning with an international experience component in Chile.
+The North Dakota State University (NDSU) Department of Computer Science and North Carolina A&T State University Department of Industrial and Systems Engineering are pleased to offer a special research experience for undergraduate students in big data analytics and machine learning with an international experience component in Chile.

 The National Science Foundation (NSF) funds a large number of research opportunities for undergraduate students through its REU Sites program.
 An REU Site consists of a group of ten or so undergraduates who work in the research programs of the host institution.
 Each student is associated with a specific research project, where he/she works closely with the faculty and other researchers.
 Students are granted stipends and, in many cases, assistance with housing and travel.
 Undergraduate students supported with NSF funds must be citizens or permanent residents of the United States or its possessions.
 An REU Site may be at either a US or foreign location (https://www.nsf.gov/crssprgm/reu/).

 - Recruit undergraduate students each year from STEM disciplines

 - Engage participants in a 10-week long high quality multi-disciplinary research experiences